 132:59:04 Bean: Fill the big container with dirt.
 (Pause)

-[The bigger of the two vacuum containers is the Special Environmental Sample Container or SESC.
+[The bigger of the two vacuum containers is the Lunar Environmental Sample Container or, as it was known on later missions, the Special Environmental Sample container or SESC.
 Frame AS12-49- 7278 is a superb photo of Al holding the can.
 The RCU comm switch is on the bottom of the unit on the right side from our perspective.
 Journal Contributor Harald Kucharek shows that, in the latter, we see that Al's cuff checklist is open to pages 12/13.
 Kucharek also notes that the f-stop decal on Al's Hasselblad magazine is also visible.
 The large lettering reads 'Remove Darkslide Before Installing Magazine'.
 A rectified detail by Markus Mehring allows us to read much of the smaller lettering.
 Karl Dodenhoff has provided a drawing based on material at the National Air&Space Museum.
 Other than some details related to Surveyor photography, this A12 decal is similar to the Apollo 14 magazine decals.]132:59:10 Gibson: Pete, we copy you're on 105.

 [Bean - "That's me.
 I'm holding it (meaning the SESC) and he's (visible) in the visor and he's putting it (meaning the sample) in with the shovel."]

 [Jones - "It's a nice picture of that sample can.
 Not to mention a great picture of Al."]

 [In 1999, Al painted a version of the photo, calling the painting "A New Frontier".]

 132:59:14 Conrad: Wait a minute, wait.
 (Pause) Ohhhh!